code-not-found/code-not-found.github.io/_posts/jaxb/2013-07-30-jaxb-marshal-element-missing-xmlrootelement-annotation.md

 # Marshal when @XMLRootElement is missing

 Marshalling is the process of transforming the memory representation of an object to a data format suitable for storage or transmission.
-In the case of JAXB it means converting a Java object into XML.
+In the case of JAXB, it means converting a Java object into XML.
 The below code snippet shows the creation of a new `Car` instance.
 ``` java
   car = new Car();
   car.setMake("Passat");